 The golf course was beautiful.
-Dotted with huge stands of fragrant eucalyptus trees, trestle bridges and deep canyons, it was an amateur golfer’s worst nightmare.
+Dotted with huge stands of fragrant eucalyptus trees, trestle bridges, and deep canyons, it was an amateur golfer’s worst nightmare.
 The fairways were long and narrow; balls would frequently drift off the course and plunge into the canyons below.
-We would stake out a group of golfers that looked promising – usually they were carrying beers and their cart would be swerving as they made their way from tee to tee.
-Hiding in the brush just off the edge of the green, we would lie in wait for the inevitable golf ball, and were rarely disappointed.
-First you’d hear the groan from the golfer, the laughter of his friends, and then a ball would appear white against the dark blue sky before plunging down towards our waiting hands.
+We would stake out a group of golfers that looked promising – usually, they were carrying beers and their cart would be swerving as they made their way from tee to tee.
+Hiding in the brush just off the edge of the green, we would lie in wait for the inevitable golf ball and were rarely disappointed.
+First, you’d hear the groan from the golfer and the laughter of his friends, and then a ball would appear white against the dark blue sky before plunging down towards our waiting hands.

 Armed with our new-found riches we would pick up our skateboards and head on down the dusty horse trails until we finally arrived at our destination, The Palos Verdes Drug Store in the Malaga Cove Plaza.